TripleSpeeder/web3Inheritance/README.md

 This is my entry to the Gitcoin ["Take back the web"](https://gitcoin.co/hackathon/take-back-the-web) hackathon.
 Bounty: https://gitcoin.co/issue/sablierhq/sablier/30/3874

+## Demo
+Demo site is hosted on github pages at https://triplespeeder.github.io/web3Inheritance/.

 ## Bounty description:
 From https://gitcoin.co/issue/sablierhq/sablier/30/3874:
 > Leaving inheritance is a complicated process and many parents would rather not shower their kids with riches, but they would neither fancy burning the money.